Adding Datasets

 - A Cesium ion account to stream the Melbourne tileset into Unreal Engine.

-1Open the Cesium panel by clicking the icon in the toolbar.
+2Open the Cesium panel by clicking Window>Cesium.

-2Connect to Cesium ion if you haven’t already.
+1Connect to Cesium ion if you haven’t already.

-3Click the Add button to open the Cesium ion Assets panel.
+2Click the Add button to open the Cesium ion Assets panel.

-4Find Melbourne Photogrammetry in the asset list, click on it, and then click Add to Level.
+3Find Melbourne Photogrammetry in the asset list, click on it, and then click Add to Level.

 Is Melbourne Photogrammetry missing from the asset list?
 Visit the Melbourne Photogrammetry Asset Depot page and click Add to my assets.
-Then return to Unreal Engine, close the Cesium ion Assets panel, and click the Add button again on the Cesium panel to re-open and refresh the asset list.
+Then return to Unreal Engine and refresh the asset list using the button in the upper left of the Cesium ion Assets panel.

 It will likely be oriented strangely, and you may even be looking at the bottom of it.

 The orientation of Melbourne on the screen is strange because the Unreal Editor camera is maintaining its normal “+Z direction is up” orientation.
-On planet Earth - unlike in most games - the “up” direction in an Earth-centered coordinate system changes depending on where you are in the world.
+On planet Earth—unlike in most games—the “up” direction in an Earth-centered coordinate system changes depending on where you are in the world.

 Let’s reposition the Unreal Engine world in a more useful way:

-1Click on the CesiumGeoreference-1 in the World Outliner.
+1Click on the CesiumGeoreference0 in the Outliner.

 2On the Details tab, click the Place Georeference Origin Here button.